 Personally, due to the social distancing measures in place, I’m not likely to be going any important events any time soon.
 Therefore, I’m not too bothered if this doesn’t turn out perfect.
 Furthermore, I do plan to pay my hairdresser a visit the moment we’re allowed out so she can tidy up whatever mess I’ve made at the back.
 For now, at least, as long as the front of me looks pleasing, I’ll be happy.

-Am I Qualified to Cut Hair?
+Am I Qualified to Cut an Asymmetrical Bob?

 Just in case anyone does fancy trying this with me, I’m just going to tell you a little bit about my hair so you can judge for yourself whether or not this might turn out for you.